Is the On Holding AG (NYSE:ONON) stock an investment opportunity?

 Sponsored

-It is also worth considering a company’s price to sales ratio for the last twelve months, which is 12.40.
-ONON’s price to book ratio for the most recent quarter was 6.24, resulting in an 18.84 price to cash per share for the period.
+Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 13.23 right now.
+ONON’s price to book ratio for the most recent quarter was 6.88, resulting in an 20.09 price to cash per share for the period.

 How does On Holding AG (ONON) stock rate among analysts?
 Buy, sell, or hold?